michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-11-20-newsletter.md

     is also called rendez-vous routing: [1][cjp rz], [2][zmn rz], [3][zmn rz packetswitch].

-- **Gossip improvements:** these include a switch to gossip messages protected by Schnorr signatures (with default backwards compatibility), an ability to query for routing updates since a previous time to help mobile nodes that just came back online quickly build a routing table for sending payments, and a new field to allow nodes to tell their peers and potential peers which block chains they're interested in to avoid the wasted effort of sharing data about uninteresting chains.
-(We didn't find any recent threads about these particular proposals, so there are no reference links.)

 ## News

 {% comment %}<!-- math for first sub-bullet: